 Time shifting is based on conventional HTTP Live Streaming (HLS).
 In live streaming, an ingested stream is divided into TS segments, which are distributed to users by using the HLS protocol.
 The .m3u8 playlist that users request contains TS segment URLs that are constantly updated.

 In conventional HLS, TS segment URLs and corresponding TS files are not persistently stored, making it impossible to trace the video content of a live stream prior to the current time.
 After the time shifting feature is enabled for HLS, TS segment URLs and corresponding TS files are separately stored in a database and an Object Storage Service (OSS) bucket for up to 30 days.
 This enables users to trace the video content back from the start time of the live streaming to the current time.

 Time shifting is a value-added feature that adopts the pay-as-you-go billing method.
-To be specific, the bills cover the fees for the time shifting feature and the fees for bandwidth and traffic generated for time-shifting streaming.
-The fees for the time shifting feature are charged based on the daily amount of time-shifting data that is recorded and the specified number of days the time-shifting data is retained.
-The fees for time-shifting streaming are charged based on the unit prices of bandwidth and traffic generated for live streaming.
-For more information about the fees, see the ApsaraVideo Live pricing page.
+The bills for time shifting cover the fees for using the time shifting feature and the fees for bandwidth and traffic generated for time shifting.
+The fees for using the time shifting feature are charged based on the daily amount of time-shifting data that is recorded and the specified number of days the time-shifting data is retained.
+The fees for time shifting are charged based on the unit prices of bandwidth and traffic generated for live streaming.
+For more information, visit the ApsaraVideo Live pricing page.

 - Log on to the ApsaraVideo Live console.